Leave of Absence

 A student may choose to take a leave of absence for a variety of reasons.
 The benefit of a leave of absence is that you remain affiliated with the university while not actively enrolled in classes.
 There are no charges for a leave of absence and a leave can be from one semester to two calendar years.

-Students should consider several items when considering a leave of absence, especially for the Fall 2020 semester.
+Students should consider several items when considering a leave of absence, especially for the Spring 2021 semester.

 - What will you do with your time?

 - If remote learning is a challenge, would half-time status (taking two units) help you make progress with your academic goals and allow you to be successful?
-In Fall 2020, merit and need-based aid will be available for half-time students.
-Consult Student Financial Services (firstname.lastname@example.org) about your situation.
+In Spring 2021, merit and need-based aid will be available for half-time students.
+Consult Student Financial Services (email@example.com) about your situation.

 - Are you a student who needs to live or study on campus because of your personal or family situation at home, or for access to specialized academic resources on campus?
-Please complete the survey on your my.pugetsound.edu to-do list by the end of the day August 3.
+Please contact firstname.lastname@example.org to discuss options for the upcoming semester.

 - Some courses are offered only once an academic year, and taking a semester off may alter specific series of courses.